Shuo-Wang84/FL-RealConceptDrift/README.md

 # FLstreamline
-Fedavg streamline code for 'A Multi-Model Approach for Handling Concept Drifting Data in Federated Learning"
+FedMCD code for 'A Multi-Model Approach for Handling Concept Drifting Data in Federated Learning"

 ## Dependencies
     copy